Development | Q&A | OrangePi Neo-01

 With FOSDEM 2024 we were able to showcase some of our prototypes of OrangePi Neo.
 We as a company worked since May 2023 together with OrangePi on that project.
-In this post we update you on the development status and which features we already managed to get working.
+In this post we update you on the development status in a reverse order and which features we already managed to get working.

 Introducing the Future of Gaming!